 This could happen to be face-to-face counselling, group work, a referral onto our STEPS programme or signposting to other services, or a combination of these services.

-We offer a range of counselling services but usually clients have either 8, 12 weeks or 24 weeks of therapy depending on the initial assessed need.
-If you or we feel more counselling could be of benefit then this will be discussed with you towards the end of your planned counselling sessions and might be extended by another 6 sessions if necessary.
+Clients have either 8, 12 weeks or 24 weeks of therapy depending on the initial assessed need.
+If you or we feel more counselling could be of benefit then this will be discussed with you towards the end of your planned counselling sessions and might be extended if necessary.

-Counselling is usually weekly as once begun it is more productive if it happens regularly especially as you will be dealing with difficult and emotional issues which are best not left too long between your counselling sessions.
+Counselling is usually weekly, as once begun it is more productive if it continues at regular intervals.
+As you will be dealing with difficult and emotional issues, it is best not to leave too long between your counselling sessions.

-Yes, we ask all ex-clients when they finish their face-to-face counselling or group work if they would like to become involved with START through our “Friends of START” advisory panels.
-These meet every quarter to discuss and review a range of issues including policies, procedures and service improvements.
+Yes, we ask all ex-clients when they finish their counselling if they would like to become involved with START through our “Friends of START” advisory panels.
+These meet every quarter to discuss and review a range of issues including policies, procedures, service improvements and fundraising events.
 We have both male and female advisory panels and are looking to develop an under-18s panel to work with our Under-18s team.

 As part of our STEPS programme we plan to have a separate STEPS advisory panel with representatives from each of the STEPS groups.

-Yes of course.
-You can write, e-mail or call and speak to the manager if you have any issues.
-If you are not happy with the way things are going its important to let us know so we can resolve anything that’s troubling you about the counselling.
+Yes, of course.
+You can write, e-mail or call and speak to the Service Manager if you have any issues.
+If you are not happy with the way things are going it is important to let us know so we can resolve anything that may be troubling you.

-We raise any specific feedback at our regular advisory panel meetings in order to constantly improve our services.
+We raise any specific feedback at our Friends of START advisory panel meetings in order to constantly improve our services.